NSBO Work Plan

 Luke McFarland Rodney Myers

 Brian Walker Chris Downey

-Jennifer McKenzie and Greg Parsons have received training on this initiative.
-Greg and Jennifer will be working with the Provincial Assessor to implement this initiative.
+Jennifer McKenzie and Greg Parsons have been trained on this initiative and will be working with Chris Holland, Provincial Assessor on the implementation phase.

 OTHER NSBO RELATED INITIATIVES